evaniftekhar/first-project/README.md

 ![Monthly Metrics](Data/visualizations/monthly_metrics.webp)

-### Key Product Performance

-- During the pandemic, laptop sales soared, with MacBook orders increasing by 400% and ThinkPad by 220%.
-This trend has since reversed post-pandemic.
-- Four products: monitors, AirPods, laptops, and Samsung Cable Pack, generate 96% of total revenue.
-- AirPods account for 45% of all orders ($7.7M revenue).
-- Monitors lead in revenue, contributing $9.8 million (35% of total sales) from 2019 to 2022.
-- Samsung Cable Pack represents 20% of orders but only 2% of revenue, likely due to its low price or use in promotions.

 ![Product Performance Table](Data/visualizations/product_performance.webp)

-### Customer Growth and Repeat Purchase Trends

-- ByteX's unique customers grew steadily from 2019 to 2021, peaking at nearly 30,000 in 2021, but declined sharply by nearly 40% in 2022.
-- Repeat purchase rates (≥2 orders) consistently decreased, from 20.22% in 2019 to 14.76% in 2022, indicating challenges in retaining customers after initial purchases.
-- The stability in the number of repeat customers suggests a core base of loyal customers who consistently make multiple purchases each year.
-- The decline in both unique and repeat customers in 2022 highlights potential shifts in market dynamics or customer preferences.

 ![Customer Retention Table](Data/visualizations/customer_retention.webp)

-### Loyalty Program Performance

-- Loyalty members make their first purchase 20 days earlier (30% less time) than non-loyalty members (50 days vs. 70 days).
-- Post-pandemic, loyalty metrics surged but began slowing by 2022.
-- Loyalty members now lead in key metrics, generating $500K more in revenue, spending $30 more per order, and placing 500K more orders than non-loyalty members.
-- The loyalty program performs strongly in North America, while APAC and LATAM regions remain volatile, suggesting a need for targeted strategies.
-- Loyalty purchases have a higher refund rate than non-loyalty purchases.

 ![Loyalty Program Performance Table](Data/visualizations/loyalty.webp)
 ![Loyalty Program Annual Metrics](Data/visualizations/loyalty_metrics.webp)

-### Sales by Platforms & Channels

-- Direct channel account for 83% ($23M) of ByteX's sales.
-- Social media contributes 1% of sales, and affiliate channels contribute 3% ($878K).
-- Affiliate channels have the highest average order value (AOV) at $303, while email campaigns have the lowest AOV at $181.
-- The website generates 97% ($27M) of sales with an AOV of $304, whereas the mobile app ($867K) lags with an AOV of $47.
-- Further considerations on channel performance are detailed in the assumptions and caveats section.

 ![Sales by Platform and Channel](Data/visualizations/channel_platform.webp)

-### Refund Rate Trends

-- Refund rates for high-ticket items peaked early in the pandemic but have since stabilized at 4-6%.
-- In 2021, refunds decreased across all products compared to the the previous two years.
-- Laptops had the highest refund rates in 2019 and 2020 (17%) but have since dropped to 6-9%, aligning with other product categories.
-- Apple Airpods Headphones have the highest refund count at 2.6K (5% refund rate).
-- Loyalty purchases exhibit a higher refund rate than non-loyalty purchases, potentially warranting further investigation.

 ![Loyalty Impact on Refund Rates](Data/visualizations/loyalty_impact_refund.webp)